 How To Choose Plants And Greenery For A Pergola

-Pergolas look picture-perfect when adorned by beautiful climbing plants, providing additional shade in the structure and still allowing blue sky to peek through.
-Additionally, pergolas offer vertical interest outside and creates an inviting visual link between your home and the garden.
+Pergolas look picture-perfect when adorned by beautiful climbing plants, providing additional shade in the structure and still allowing the blue sky to peek through.
+Additionally, pergolas offer vertical interest outside and create an inviting visual link between your home and the garden.

-Climbing plants, often called ‘climbers’ offer not only floral fragrances and splashes of color, they also help provide dappled shade and privacy for the seating area in your pergola.
+Climbing plants often called ‘climbers’ offer not only floral fragrances and splashes of color, but they also help provide dappled shade and privacy for the seating area in your pergola.